-By signing below, .
-I give permission for my child, , to participate in the m TITLE AND DESCRIPTION OF PROGRAM OR A DATE: at the RIVERVIEW GARDE NS SCHOOL DISTRICT (the "District"): I acknowledge that federal and state govern ment officials have declared that (initials) there currently exists a public health crisis in (iiiiciais) Coronavirus Disease 2019 ("COVID-19"). • I confirm that I will not permit my child to pa rticipate in the program or activity if, (initials) at any time during the program or activity, m COVID-19 (including but not limited to fever, dry cough, fatigue, shortness of breath, chills, muscle pains).
-Additionally, I co nfirm that I will not permit my child to participate in the program or activity if, at ar y time during the program or activity, my child has been in contact with ar y individual diagnosed with COVID- 19 or any individual currently waiting for test results confirming the possibility of a COVID-19 diagnosis.
-I agree that in such situa tions, my child will be unable to participate in the program or activity until: (i 14 calendar days after the symptoms first appeared and my child is no lo onger showing any symptoms; or (ii) a healthcare provider has confirmed in writing that my child has tested negative for COVID-19 or that my child's symptoms were not due to COVID-19.
-I understand that the Riverview Gardens Scl nool District cannot prevent the (initials) possible transmission or contraction of COVI D-19 for my child.
-The undersigned agrees to release, discharge, hold harmless an d indomnify the Piverview Gardens School nbers, insurers and others acting on the District' · · · · · · · · · · · · · · · · · · · asees"), of and from any and all claims, deman th of my child occurring during, or resulting from · · · · · · · · · · · · · · · · · · · the cause, damages or injuries are alleged to be eged to be caused by the negligence or careless sness of the Releasees.
-Signature: (Parent or Legal Guardian) Signature: (Student) Date: 00391240.1
+By signing below, I give permission for my child, , to participate in the following program TITLE AND DESCRIPTION OF PROGRAM OR ACTIVITY: on DATE: at the RIVERVIEW GARDENS SCHOOL DISTRICT (the "District"):

+(initials) I acknowledge that federal and state government officials have declared that there currently exists a public health crisis in our country related to the Coronavirus Disease 2019 ("COVID-19"). (initials) I confirm that I will not permit my child to participate in the program or activity if, at any time during the program or activity, my child is showing any symptoms of COVID-19 (including but not limited to fever, dry cough, fatigue, shortness of breath, chills, muscle pains).
+Additionally, I confirm that I will not permit my child to participate in the program or activity if, at any time during the program or activity, my child has been in contact with any individual diagnosed with COVID-19 or any individual currently waiting for test results confirming the possibility of a COVID-19 diagnosis.
+I agree that in such situations, my child will be unable to participate in the program or activity until: (i) 14 calendar days after the symptoms first appeared and my child is no longer showing any symptoms; or (ii) a healthcare provider has confirmed in writing that my child has tested negative for COVID-19 or that my child's symptoms were not due to COVID-19.
+I understand that the Riverview Gardens School District cannot prevent the possible transmission or contraction of COVID-19 for my child.